 This is a wonderful time saver because the vise sits on your mill table most of the time.
 As long as you design your parts with the idea that the vise jaw corner represents part zero, you can slap a part into the jaws and start machining without measuring part zero, at least without measuring X and Y. You only need to measure and zero if the vise moves or you change the home position.
 You may have to re-measure if your machines lacks repeatable home switches too.
 But any way you look at it, you’ll be setting part zero a lot less often, and that will save you time.

-That particular picture I use shows a vise stop I made a long time ago.
-You can set the stop up to orient a part repeatably to some part zero you measure too.
-Call that method 3 and a half.
+The picture above shows a vise stop I made a long time ago.
+You can set the stop up to orient a part repeatably to some part zero you measure to.

 Centering scopes have been around a long time and with enough care and magnification they can be quite accurate: